tumblr/TMTumblrSDK/README.md

 * A `UIActivity` stub (for displaying a Tumblr button in a standard `UIActivityViewController`)
 * [Inter-app communication support (if the user has the Tumblr iOS app installed)](#inter-app-communication)

-Built on top of the [JXHTTP](https://github.com/jstn/JXHTTP) networking library.
+This SDK is built on top of the [JXHTTP](https://github.com/jstn/JXHTTP) networking library.

 ## Getting started
 [CocoaPods](http://cocoapods.org) is the recommended way to add TumblrSDK to your project.
 You can simply create a [podfile](https://github.com/CocoaPods/CocoaPods/wiki/A-Podfile) that looks as follows: